theappbusiness/ConfigGenerator/README.md

 # Installation

-To add the `configen` tool to your Xcode project you need to download or clone this repository.
-Open and build the `configen.xcodeproj` project in Xcode and copy the product to the root directory of your project.
+To add the `configen` tool to your project you must first aquire the `configen` excecutable binary.
+The simplest way to do this is to download the executable binary from the latest release.

-The easiest way to do this is to right click on the `configen` product and select ‘Show in Finder’.
-This file can then be copied to your directory.
+Alternatively you can download or clone this repository.
+Once you have done so, open and build the `configen.xcodeproj` project in Xcode, right click on the `configen` product and select ‘Show in Finder’.

-Once you have copied the tool to your directory you are ready to go!
-Now you need to create the relevant files and set-up your project accordingly.
+Once you have the executable file, make a copy and add it to the root directory of your project.
+Now you are ready to go!
+Next you need to create the relevant files and set-up your project accordingly.
 This is outlined below.

 # Usage

 ## Step 1: The mapping file

-Before running the `configen` tool, you need to create a mapping file, in which you define the configuration variables you support.
+Before running the `configen` tool, you need to create a mapping file (.map), in which you define the configuration variables you support.
 For example:

 ```swift
 entryPointURL : URL